oVirt/ovirt-site/source/howto/setup-a-dwh-development-environment.html.md

 # How to setup a oVirt DWH development environment

-## Install Talend Open Studio and import the project
+## Install Talend DI and import the project

 *   Clone the git repository.
-*   Download and install the latest Talend Open Studio version.
+*   Download and install the latest Talend DI version.

       Available from: `[`http://www.talend.com/download.php`](http://www.talend.com/download.php)`